mtcoffee/mtcoffee.github.io/_posts/2024-05-28-ansible-awx-on-k3s-part1-installing.md

 ---

 # Summary
-I had a need to setup Ansible AWX and discovere that recently the dev team has moved from Docker to a Kubernetes Operator as the preferred way to install AWX.
+I had a need to setup Ansible AWX and discovered that recently the dev team has moved from Docker to a Kubernetes Operator as the preferred way to install AWX.
 In this post series we will cover installing and then migrating from an older AWX release on Docker to the current release on K3s.

 # Solution